-And that’s why you have to take your image-based App Store Optimization game up for getting those desired rankings and app downloads.
+And that’s why you have to focus on image-based App Store Optimization for getting desired app rankings and downloads.

-Let Things Come Naturally: While creating an app’s icon, you shouldn’t forcefully add your company’s logo or name into it, especially if it is a long name.
+While creating an app’s icon, you shouldn’t forcefully add your company’s logo or name to it, especially if it is a long name.
 It makes an awful impact on app users and is not at all easy on the eyes.

-Keep Everything Simple: Your image quality needs to be high, and your app’s icon should also reflect the functions of your app.
+Your app’s image size and quality need to be optimized, and your app’s icon should also reflect the core idea of the app.
 For example, this Weather App’s icon alone explains all the functions of this app.

-Be Consistent: The ultimate goal of designing an attractive icon is to build your brand identity.
-If your design doesn’t have longevity and you keep changing the app’s icon too often, you will lose on consistency.
+The ultimate goal of designing an attractive icon is to build your brand identity.
+If your design doesn’t have longevity and you keep changing the app’s icon too often, you will lose consistency.